The World’s Best Budgeting Apps: Spend Less, Save More

 For example, saying that you’ll never again spend money on things you don’t need is a goal that manages to be both too lofty and too vague, making it very difficult to stick to.
 As such, focus on the little things.

-Start by downloading a free budget app.
+Start by downloading a free version of an app.
 Go to Starbucks less often.
 Drop any subscriptions you don’t use.
 Take small steps and encourage good spending habits each day - in the long run, it’ll get you far.

 Ensuring You Don’t Spend Money You Don’t Have